acstarnes/GSmoothSGD/README.md

 # GSmoothSGD
 Code for "Gaussian smoothing stochastic gradient descent"

+To run, use the following `python GSmoothSGD.py -c='config'` where `config` can be replace with the name of the desired config file.

 The provided `requirements.yml` file can be used to create a conda environment to run this code.

 ## Config Info